Hyderabad Bicycling Club: Enduro3 Adventure race

-Enduro3 is the only adventure race held in India, which combines various activities of cycling, trekking, rowing, orienteering and river crossing.
+Enduro3 is the only adventure race held in India, and combines various activities of cycling, trekking, rowing, orienteering and river crossing.
 This race is one of the most difficult races held in India, where less than 40% of the participating teams are able to complete the race successfully.

 The race mandates a team of 3 members, with at least one female member.
 HBC had sent 3 teams for the adventure race, namely: